syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPicker/timepicker.md

 documentation: ug
 ---

-# Time Picker
+# Custom TimePicker using SfPicker

-Creating `TimePicker` using `SfPicker` control in the following steps.
+This section will explain about how create `TimePicker` using `SfPicker` control in the following steps.

 ## Steps